Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms: Additional experimental results

 \section{Additional experimental results}

 In this section, we present additional empirical results, in addition to what was already presented in the main part of this document.
 We divide this section into three parts.
-First, we quickly explore in \cref{sec:final-vs-worst} the consequence of our choice of estimation technique of the worst-case generalization error.
-In \cref{sec:vision-transformers-additional} we report additional experiments based on vision transformers and in \cref{sec:gnn-additional} we include additional illustration of the GNN experiments.
+Additional graphical representation of our main experimental results is presented in \Cref{sec:additional-graphical-representations}.
+Then, we quickly explore in \cref{sec:further-ablations} additional ablation studies and comparison of our proposed topological complexities with a complexity notion that is more standard in the literature, namely gradient variance \cite{jiang_fantastic_2019}.
+In \cref{sec:vision-transformers-additional} we report additional experiments based on vision transformers and in \cref{sec:gnn-additional} we include additional illustrations of the GNN experiments.